hpe-storage/scod/docs/learn/persistent_storage/index.md

 ```

 !!! note "Quiz"
-    Did you see any pods listed when you ran `kubectl get pods`?  **Why?** <br /> <br /> If you don't see any pods listed, it is because there are no pods deployed within the `default` namespace.
+    Did you see any pods listed when you ran `kubectl get pods`?  **Why?** <br /> <br /> If you don't see any pods listed, it is because there are no pods deployed within the default `Namespace`.
 Now run, `kubectl get pods --all-namespaces`. **Does it look any different?** <br /> <br /> Pay attention to the first column, **NAMESPACES**.
-In our case, we are working in the `default` namespace.
-Depending on the type of application and your user access level, applications can be deployed within one or more namespaces. <br /> <br />If you don't see the object (deployment, pod, services, etc) you are looking for, double-check the `namespace` it was deployed under and use the `-n <namespace>` flag to view objects in other namespaces.
+In our case, we are working in the default `Namespace`.
+Depending on the type of application and your user access level, applications can be deployed within one or more `Namespaces`. <br /> <br />If you don't see the object (deployment, pod, services, etc) you are looking for, double-check the `Namespace` it was deployed under and use the `-n <namespace>` flag to view objects in other `Namespaces`.

 ---